milesjamz/personal_site/README.md

 things to do:

--3d graphics
+- 3d graphics
--color mode
+- color mode
--more projects
+- more projects